Fred VanVleet: Freshman year

-As a freshman, VanVleet contributed double digit scoring twice (versus Gonzaga and Ohio State) in the 2013 NCAA Men's Division I Basketball Tournament from off the bench as the 2012–13 Shockers team reached the final four.
-Against Gonzaga, his 13 points included a basket with 1:28 remaining that helped the Shockers secure only the fifth sweet sixteen appearance by a number 9 seed since the tournament went to 64 teams in 1985.
-His 12 points against Ohio State included a late basket that helped the Shockers become the fifth team with a seeding higher than eight to make it to the final four since 1979 when seeding began.
+As a freshman, VanVleet contributed double-digit scoring twice (against Gonzaga and Ohio State) in the 2013 NCAA Division I men's basketball tournament from off the bench as the 2012–13 Shockers team reached the final four.
+Against Gonzaga, his 13 points included a basket with 1:28 remaining that helped the Shockers secure only the fifth Sweet 16 appearance by a #9 seed since the tournament went to 64 teams in 1985.
+VanVleet's 12 points against Ohio State included a late basket that helped the Shockers become the fifth team with a seeding higher than eight to make it to the final four since 1979 when seeding began.
+VanVleet was mentored by senior Malcolm Armstead.

 Sophomore year

 VanVleet broke out as a sophomore, as expected.
 On January 23, 2014, he was selected to the 23-man Oscar Robertson Award midseason watchlist by the United States Basketball Writers Association.
 On February 17, Vanvleet was selected as one of 23 finalists for the Bob Cousy Award.
-When the Rockford native returned to the Chicago metropolitan area on February 19 to lead Wichita State against Loyola, he went 6-for-6 from the field and 10-for-10 on his free throw attempts for a game-high 22 points and added 8 rebounds and 6 assists to help Wichita State raise its record to 28–0.
+When the Rockford native returned to the Chicago metropolitan area on February 19 to lead Wichita State against Loyola, he went 6-for-6 from the field and 10-for-10 on his free throw attempts for a game-high 22 points and added eight rebounds and 6 assists to help Wichita State raise its record to 28–0.
 The 28–0 Shockers (Cleanthony Early, Tekele Cotton, VanVleet, Ron Baker and Chadrack Lufile) appeared on the cover of the February 24, 2014 Sports Illustrated.
-On February 28, he was named one of the 10 semi-finalists for the Naismith Award.
+On February 28, VanVleet was named one of the ten semi-finalists for the Naismith Award.

 VanVleet helped lead the 2013–14 team to the first 31–0 regular season in NCAA Division I men's basketball history.
-As a result, he was named to the Missouri Valley Conference All-Conference first team and selected as the Missouri Valley Conference Men's Basketball Player of the Year.
-He was also selected to the 2014 Missouri Valley Conference Most-Improved Team.
-Following the 2014 Missouri Valley Conference men's basketball tournament, VanVleet was a 2014 NCAA Men's Basketball All-American second team selection by Sports Illustrated and Bleacher Report, third-team selection by the Sporting News and the NABC.
-He earned honorable mention recognition from the Associated Press.
-On March 11 VanVleet was named to the all-District VI (IA, MO, KS, OK, NE, ND, SD) team by the United States Basketball Writers Association (USBWA).
+As a result, he was named to the MVC All-Conference first team and selected as the MVC Men's Basketball Player of the Year.
+VanVleet was also selected to the 2014 MVC Most-Improved Team.
+Following the 2014 MVC men's basketball tournament, he was a 2014 NCAA Men's Basketball All-American second-team selection by Sports Illustrated and Bleacher Report, third-team selection by the Sporting News and the NABC.
+VanVleet earned honorable mention recognition from the Associated Press.
+On March 11, he was named to the all-District VI (IA, MO, KS, OK, NE, ND, SD) team by the United States Basketball Writers Association (USBWA).
 VanVleet was listed on the National Association of Basketball Coaches Division I All‐District 16 first team on March 12.
-VanVleet was named as one of six finalists for the Cousy Award (along with Kyle Anderson, Aaron Craft, Tyler Ennis, Shabazz Napier, and Marcus Paige).
-For the season, he led the Missouri Valley Conference in assists per game (5.36).
-Following his sophomore season, he delivered the commencement address at his high school alma mater and became a highly demanded public speaker.
+He was named as one of six finalists for the Cousy Award (along with Kyle Anderson, Aaron Craft, Tyler Ennis, Shabazz Napier and Marcus Paige).
+For the season, VanVleet led the MVC in assists per game (5.36).
+Following his sophomore season, VanVleet delivered the commencement address at his high school alma mater and became a highly demanded public speaker.